Analysis | As Trump refuses to say he’ll accept election results, Republicans press to make voting harder

 Here’s a recent example, seemingly small but perhaps not.
 In Texas, Republican Gov. Greg Abbott on Oct.
 1 ordered that there can be no more than one drop box for mail ballots in each of the state’s 254 counties.

-Voting rights groups sued and late Friday, a federal judge overturned Abbott’s order, though the state has filed an appeal.
+Voting rights groups sued, and late Friday, a federal judge overturned Abbott’s order, though the state has filed an appeal.
 The state argued that it had expanded options for early voting and therefore Abbott’s order was justified.
 The judge rejected those arguments, saying the limits on drop boxes hurt older voters and those with disabilities especially hard.

 The issue has particular implications for Harris County, which encompasses the city of Houston.
 Harris County sprawls over nearly 1,800 square miles.
 Its population is about 4.7 million people, about 40 percent of whom are non-White and nearly 20 percent of whom are Black.